-- (1) An insurer has the option to replace the capital requirement calculation for currency risk set out in regulation 67(6) to 67(13) with the approach set out in paragraphs (2) to (5) of this regulation. - (2) If an insurer is exposed to currency risk in relation to one or more foreign currencies, it must calculate its capital requirement for currency risk as the sum of the capital requirements for each foreign currency exposure, determined in accordance with paragraph (3). - (3) The capital requirement for currency risk of a foreign currency exposure is equal to the larger of the following scenarios- - (a) the capital requirement for the risk of an increase in value of the foreign currency against the insurer's reporting currency; and
+- (1) An insurer has the option to replace the capital requirement calculation for currency risk set out in regulation 47(6) to 47(13) with the approach set out in paragraphs (2) to (5) of this regulation. - (2) If an insurer is exposed to currency risk in relation to one or more foreign currencies, it must calculate its capital requirement for currency risk as the sum of the capital requirements for each foreign currency exposure, determined under paragraph (3). - (3) The capital requirement for currency risk of a foreign currency exposure is equal to the larger of the following scenarios, - (a) the capital requirement for the risk of an increase in value of the foreign currency against the insurer's reporting currency; and - (b) the capital requirement for the risk of a decrease in value of the foreign currency against the insurer's reporting currency. - (4) Under paragraph (3)(a), the capital requirement for the risk of an increase in value of a foreign currency against an insurer's reporting currency is equal to the insurer's loss in basic own-funds resulting from an instantaneous increase of 25% in the value of the foreign currency against the reporting currency. - (5) Under paragraph (3)(b), the capital requirement for the risk of a decrease in value of a foreign currency against an insurer's reporting currency is equal to the insurer's loss in basic own-funds resulting from an instantaneous decrease of 25% in the value of the foreign currency against the reporting currency. - (6) For the purposes of paragraph 47(7), the reporting currency must be used in paragraph (3), unless an insurer can meet the requirements of regulation 47(11) in which case it can substitute the reporting currency for foreign currency group C.

-- (b) the capital requirement for the risk of a decrease in value of the foreign currency against the insurer's reporting currency. - (4) Under paragraph (3)(a), the capital requirement for the risk of an increase in value of a foreign currency against an insurer's reporting currency is equal to the insurer's loss in basic own-funds resulting from an instantaneous increase of 25% in the value of the foreign currency against the reporting currency. - (5) Under paragraph (3)(b), the capital requirement for the risk of a decrease in value of a foreign currency against an insurer's reporting currency is equal to the insurer's loss in basic own-funds resulting from an instantaneous decrease of 25% in the value of the foreign currency against the reporting currency.
+49 Spread risk capital requirement

-69 Spread risk capital requirement
+- (1) In this regulation, - - "spread risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to changes in the level of credit spreads over the risk-free interest rate term structure. - (2) Under regulation 39 an insurer's spread risk capital requirement is, $-Market{sp} = Market{sp}^{bonds} + Market{sp}^{securitisation} + Market{sp}^{cd}$

-- (1) In these Regulations- - "spread risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to changes in the level of credit spreads over the risk-free interest rate term structure. - (2) Under regulation 60 an insurer's spread risk capital requirement is- $Market{sp} = Market{sp}^{bonds} + Market{sp}^{securitisation} + Market{sp}^{cd}$ where- - (a) $Market{sp}^{bonds}$ is the capital requirement for spread risk of bonds and loans as defined in regulation 70; - (b) Marketsecuritisation is the capital requirement for spread risk on securitisation positions as defined in regulation 73; and - (c) $Market{sp}^{cd}$ is the capital requirement for spread risk on credit derivatives as defined in regulation 74.
+- (a) $Market{sp}^{bonds}$ is the capital requirement for spread risk of bonds and loans as defined in regulation 50; - (b) $Market{sp}^{securitisation}$ is the capital requirement for spread risk on securitisation positions as defined in regulation 53; and - (c) $Market{sp}^{cd}$ is the capital requirement for spread risk on credit derivatives as defined in regulation 54.

-70 Spread risk on bonds and loans
+50 Spread risk on bonds and loans